Theppotsavam

-Theppotsavam, or Theppothsava or float festival, is a Hindu religious festival carried out in Hindu temples in parts of South India, mainly Tamil Nadu and Andhra Pradesh during the month of Chitthirai or Aries.
+Theppotsavam, or Teppotsavam or Float Festival, is a Hindu religious festival carried out in Hindu temples in parts of South India, mainly Tamil Nadu and Andhra Pradesh during the month of Chitthirai or Aries.
 As a part of this festival, the principal idol of the temples is decorated and taken in procession through the tank of the temple.

 Some of the temples where the float festival is celebrated are: